bgatos/Digital-Scholarly-EditionsGR-workshop/index.md

 This is a website for the [DiXiT](http://dixit.uni-koeln.de)-sponsored workshop on **Digital Scholarly Editions and Modern Greek Studies**, co-organized with a group of local research and cultural institutions and is hosted by the National Library of Greece, in Athens, Greece on April 2017.

-The content and material is originally developed by Anna-Maria Sichani and openly available under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License] (http://creativecommons.org/licenses/by-nc-sa/4.0/).
+The content and material is originally developed by Anna-Maria Sichani and openly available under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).